pcmlab/atrialmtk/Examples/Example-LeftAtrium/README.md

     Now select points at specific locations in the following order (as listed in the python script Refined_Point_Picking.py)

+    i) **On the lateral wall, in line with the LSPV, posterior of the LAA.** A geodesic path is calculated from the bottom of the LSPV ostia to the MV through this point.
+You want to ensure this path is posterior of the LAA, so that the entire LAA is assigned to the anterior component of the UAC.
+(The example shown here is a tricky one, often it is easy to select a point further from the LAA.)

-    i) On the lateral wall, in line with the LSPV, posterior of the LAA; View 1 (specific points):
+  View 1 (specific points):
    ![LA_Landmarks_lateralwall](https://github.com/pcmlab/atrialmtk/blob/main/images/LA_Landmarks_lateralwall.png?raw=true)

-    ii) On the septal wall, in line with the RSPV;
+   ii) **On the septal wall, in line with the RSPV.** Similar to the first point, a geodesic path is calculated from the bottom of the RSPV ostia to the MV through this point.
+This point is also used to assign line connections in the biatrial bilayer connections at the fossa ovalis, so should be chosen accordingly.

    View 2 (specific points):
    ![LA_Landmarks_septalwall](https://github.com/pcmlab/atrialmtk/blob/main/images/LA_Landmarks_septalwall.png?raw=true)

-   iii) Approximately at the intersection of the LSPV and the body of the left atrium (LA), level with the roof View 3 (specific points):
+   iii) **Approximately at the intersection of the LSPV and the body of the LA (i.e. at the ostia), at the centre of the posterior wall path.** The ring of nodes at the ostia is split into two paths from the point on the ostia closest to the RSPV to the highest point (at the roof).
+This point is used to say which of the paths is on the posterior wall, so should be chosen about midway along the path.

+   View 3 (specific points):
    ![LA_Landmarks_roof](https://github.com/pcmlab/atrialmtk/blob/main/images/LA_Landmarks_roof.png?raw=true)

-    iv) Approximately at the intersection between the RSPV and the LA, at the level of the roof
+    iv) **Approximately at the intersection between the RSPV and the LA (i.e. at the ostia), at the centre of the posterior wall path.**
+As for point iii, the ring of nodes at the ostia is split into two paths from the point on the ostia closest to the LSPV to the highest point (at the roof).
+This point is used to say which of the paths is on the posterior wall, so should be chosen about midway along the path.

 The atrial regions will then be identified automatically using Laplace solvers in CARPentry